 **Helpful tips and common mistakes

-This was my first time actually making ricotta so I had to a do a little research before attempting it.
-After reading the reviews, I decided to follow Ina Garten’s recipe.
+This was my first time actually making ricotta so I had to do a little research before attempting it.
 Technically, this is the way to make cottage cheese and not ricotta, but it still tastes amazing.

-When making the ricotta, it’s imperative that you have a cheesecloth.
-Once the the milk and cream boils, turn off the heat and add the vinegar.
+When making the ricotta, it's imperative that you have a cheesecloth.
+Once the milk and cream boil, turn off the heat and add the vinegar.
 You want to use good quality vinegar since you will be able to taste it in the ricotta.
-Let it sit and curdle, then strain into the cheese cloth lined sieve.
-The first time I made the cheese, I realized I forgot to buy the cheese cloth and proceeded without it.
+Let it sit and curdle, then strain into the cheesecloth-lined sieve.
+The first time I made the cheese, I realized I forgot to buy the cheesecloth and proceeded without it.
 Big mistake.
 The sieve itself is not fine enough to separate the whey from the ricotta so you end up losing a lot of the cheese.
 The cheesecloth is, however, fine enough so you can successfully separate the cheese from the whey.
 I let my ricotta drain overnight to get it on the thicker side.

 Allow the dough to rest for at least 30 minutes to let the gluten rest.
 This will make it easier to roll out later.

 It took me a little while to finally decide what to pair with the ricotta ravioli.
-My final decision of a sausage, mushroom and spinach sauce was the perfect choice.
-The creamy ricotta ravioli paired well with the salty sausage, bitter greens and hearty mushrooms.
+My final decision of sausage, mushroom and spinach sauce was a perfect choice.
+The creamy ricotta ravioli paired well with the salty sausage, bitter greens, and hearty mushrooms.
 This is the best pasta dish that I have created with my machine thus far.
 Homemade ricotta ravioli for the win!